Quill-ToDo/Quill-Todo/CONTRIBUTING.md

         - [Install PostgreSQL](https://www.postgresql.org/download/macosx/) using homebrew
         - **Note:** After the initial set-up, if you installed via homebrew the server should start automatically when you boot your computer up.
 To check you can always run `$ pg_ctl status`

-7. Init back-end using npm scripts
+7. Init back-end using npm dev-startup-scripts

-    ---

     > 🐛 **Read if the scripts fail**:
     >
     > 1. Please let Lily know via Slack or submit a bug report so I can fix them!
 I am new to scripting and am not working on Unix so I might have missed something.
     > 3. If all else fails, continue with [Manual Back-End Init](#manual-back-end-init) to set it up manually with more detailed instructions.

-    ---

     - **Windows:**
-        > **📝 Important note for Windows:** You must use Command Prompt if you are using [`virtualenvwrapper-win`](https://pypi.org/project/virtualenvwrapper-win/) for your virtual environment, it will not work with powershell.
         - Open a terminal
         - Create database and user for Quill